-The expense fund shall be the fund to which will be credited any money provided by the employers to pay the administrative expenses of the System, and from which certain expenses incurred in connection with the administration and operation of the System will be paid.
+The expense fund shall be the fund to which any money provided by the employers to pay the administrative expenses of the System will be credited, and from which certain expenses incurred in connection with the administration and operation of the System will be paid.
 At year end, this reserve balance is zero as all employer contributions were credited to the pension accumulation fund.

 The income fund shall be the fund to which all interest, dividends, and other income derived from the investments of Component I of the System will be credited.
-Transfers from the income fund will be made to credit earnings and losses to various reserves of the System in accordance with the provisions of Component I of the Combined Plan Document.
+Transfers from the income fund will be made to credit earnings and losses to various reserves of the System in accordance with the provisions of Component I of the Combined Plan document.
 Amounts credited to the income fund in excess of amounts needed to credit earnings and losses of the System as provided in Component I for any plan year shall be transferred to the pension accumulation fund.
-During fiscal year 2015, investment income was minimal and therefore this reserve balance at June 30 2015 remains unfunded.
+During fiscal year 2016, investment income was minimal and therefore this reserve balance at June 30, 2016 remains unfunded.

-Note 5 - Pension Plan Reserves (Continued)
+Note 6 - Pension Plan Reserves (Continued)

-The balances of the above reserves which were funded as of June 30, 2015 are as follows:
+The balances of the above reserves for Component I that were funded as of June 30, 2016 are as follows: